rbturnbull/snakemake/docs/snakefiles/rules.rst

         shell: "awesomeprogram {input} {output}"

 Bibliography file paths are relative to the current Snakefile.
-Accepted formats for bibliography files are BibTeX, BibTeXML, RIS, NBIB (PubMed), and YAML.
+Accepted formats for bibliography files are BibTeX, BibTeXML, RIS, NBIB (PubMed) and YAML.

 Snakemake can create a formatted bibliography based on the rules which are used in the DAG by using the ``--bibliography`` command line argument.